6512197/System_design_Questions/README.md

 Interviewer :
 I forced you to choose availability or consistency for this URL shortener at global scale, which would you choose and why?  (cap)

+Interviewer :
+How do CAP, consistency, and sharding interact?